ESWAR2705/Data-Visualization-Rice-University/README.md

 <p>The primary goal of the projects is to:

   1. Gain hands-on experience working with multiple dictionaries as well as searching the web for information about specific features of a package.
+  2. Performing cleaning and unifying multiple sets of data.

 </p>